Q: The percent daily value changed! Why is that?

-A: Methylcobalamin is the most bioavailable form of B12, meaning it will be more readily absorbed into your body.
-It is also suitable for those who carry the MTHFR gene mutation.
+A: Methylcobalamin is a bioavailable form of B12, meaning it will be more readily absorbed into your body.
+It is also suitable for most people who carry the MTHFR gene mutation.

 Q: What is the best time of day to take the B-Complex?

-A: B vitamins are best absorbed on an empty stomach and tend to give an energy boost, so morning time is the ideal time to take the B-Complex Drops.
+A: B vitamins are best absorbed on an empty stomach and may impact energy levels, depending on your nutrient needs.
+Morning may be the ideal time for you to take the B-Complex Drops.
 If you have a sensitive stomach, you may find it better to take the B-Complex with food.
-You can also split your dosage and take some in the early afternoon, for a boost of energy during the second half of the day!

-Q: I noticed that the daily value percentage of the recommended serving size was well over 100% for B7 and B12.
+Q: I noticed that the daily value percentage of the recommended serving size was well over 100% for Biotin (B7) and B12.
 Will that be bad for me?!

 A: No!
 Interestingly, the body cannot store water-soluble B vitamins.
-As such, they have to be regularly replenished.
-The body excretes excess amounts of water-soluble vitamins through urine, and very rarely reach toxic levels in the body.
+As such, we have to regularly replenish our bodies with b-vitamins.
+It also means that the body excretes excess amounts of water-soluble vitamins through urine, and they very rarely reach toxic levels in the body.
 If you are concerned about dosage, consult your physician or healthcare professional for further information; they will be able to advise the correct dosage for your body’s needs.